 This, however, seems to be not as radical a metaphysical thesis as talk of downward causation may initially suggest.
 Indeed, Soto and Sonnenschein seem to simply refer to a form of constraint.
-Green (2019) argues, “the role of solid-state tissue properties in tumor progression can be interpreted as a form of downward causation, understood as constraining relations between tissue-scale and micro-scale variables” (p.
+Green (2019) takes “downward causation” to mean just this: “the role of solid-state tissue properties in tumor progression can be interpreted as a form of downward causation, understood as constraining relations between tissue-scale and micro-scale variables” (p.
 1).
-She notes that while this suggestion is “a ‘weaker’ form of downwards causation than the one Kim (2000) and others oppose,” the advantage is that it better captures the “necessity of higher-scale features for the realization and understanding of biological phenomena.”
+She notes that while this suggestion is “a ‘weaker’ form of downwards causation than the one Kim (2000) and others oppose,” and so departs from standard use of the expression (at least among philosophers of mind), the advantage of this weaker notion that it better captures what scientists have in mind when arguing for the “necessity of higher-scale features for the realization and understanding of biological phenomena.”
 Similarly, Bertolaso (2016) argues that:

 The biology of cancer shows that the stability of constitutive elements depends on the organization, and that there is a source of regulation in the biological context.
 Cells change their behavior depending on their functional integration in the tissue.
 Alteration in cell communication alters gene expression, and the loss of integration of cells within a functional tissue leads to genetic instability and apoptosis.
 The collapse of levels, as characterized in cancer, results from the loss of general functional integration of a biological entity.
 This means that the structure itself, once constituted, determines the relationships among the parts and the stability of the parts… The dynamic structure has… causal relevance.
 (2016, p.
 87)

-She characterizes this as an instance “synchronic reflexive emergence.”—“a different mode of causation.
-In such a mode, effects are not expressed in terms of a progression of events, but of maintenance of states at different levels of biological organization” (Bertolaso, 2016, p.
+She characterizes this as an instance of synchronic reflexive emergence—“a different mode of causation.
+In such a mode, effects are not expressed in terms of a progression of events, but of maintenance of states at different levels of biological organization” (Bertolaso 2016, p.
 95).

-It seems that each of these authors is pointing to an important role for structural organization in the maintenance of homeostasis as each playing an important role in carcinogenesis.
-Indeed, evidence provided by Bissell’s lab discussed above (Weaver et al., 1997, 2002) seems to indicate that structural features of the extracellular matrix somehow either prevent the emergence of disease, or can accelerate it.
-It’s not clear, however, whether such examples point to a “new kind of causation,” or suggest that we need to expand our understanding of the causes of cancer to include maintenance of tissue integrity.
+It seems that each of these authors is pointing to an important role for structural organization in the maintenance of homeostasis as playing an important role in carcinogenesis.
+Indeed, evidence provided by Bissell’s lab (Weaver, et al. 1997, 2002) seems to indicate that structural features of the extracellular matrix somehow either prevent the emergence of disease, or can accelerate it.
+It seems such examples do not point to “downward causation,” but instead suggest that we need to expand our understanding of the causes of cancer to include maintenance of tissue integrity.
 That is, the case of cancer seems to require a richer, more integrative and interdisciplinary approach to investigating cancer.

-Another major research program that some (Laplane, 2016) see as opposed to the “classical view” of cancer is the “cancer stem cell” theory (CSC).
+Another major research program that in some ways challenges a mechanistic picture of cancer (or at least some (Laplane, 2016) see as opposed to the “classical view” of cancer) is the “cancer stem cell” theory (CSC).
 However, the idea of cancer stem cells has been somewhat controversial, in part due to the experimental models used to establish and identify cancer stem cells.
 Fagan (2016) characterizes the notion of a cancer stem cell, as well as the current state of the field, succinctly as follows.

 Cancer stem cells (CSCs) are thought to be a small subpopulation of self-renewing stem cells within a tumor or blood-borne cancer, which are responsible for maintaining and growing the malignancy.
 This idea has significant clinical implications.
 If the CSC model is correct, the current clinical strategy of seeking to eradicate all cancer cells should be revised, to specifically target CSC.

 The cancer stem cell theory in part is descended from the view that cancers are in several ways akin to ordinary tissue (though distorted), containing a mixture of proliferating stem cells and their more differentiated products.
-This view played an important role in cancer research in the 1960s and 1970s, and is sometimes called the “developmental” theory of cancer, in light of the fact that it takes cancer to be a disease of “development,” or cellular differentiation in particular (Pierce and Speers 1988, Morange 2015, Laplane 2016).
-This model of cancer etiology was revived in the 90s, however, when Lapidot, Bonnet, and Dick identified “leukemic stem cells” (Lapidot et al 1994, Bonnet and Dick 1997), and was expanded upon in the early 2000s with the identification of an analogous cell population in breast cancer, suggesting that CSCs are a general feature of all cancers (Al-Hajj et al 2003).
+This view played an important role in cancer research in the 1960s and 1970s, and is sometimes called the “developmental” theory of cancer, in light of the fact that it takes cancer to be a disease of “development,” or cellular differentiation in particular (Pierce & Speers 1988, Morange 2015, Laplane 2016).
+This model of cancer etiology was revived in the 90s, when Lapidot, Bonnet, and Dick identified “leukemic stem cells” (Lapidot, et al. 1994, Bonnet and Dick 1997), and was expanded upon in the early 2000s with the identification of an analogous cell population in breast cancer, suggesting that CSCs are a general feature of all cancers (Al-Hajj, et al. 2003).

 - CSCs are capable of self-renewal, thus producing new CSCs.